ShaffySwitcher/RhythmHeavenAdvance/README.md

+### A quick note for now: this project will be subject to updates, but it is being closed-sourced*.
+Releases will be posted on the project page.
+*\* Assets will still be uploaded here when applicable.*

 [**>>> Download the nightly build here! <<<**](https://nightly.link/ShaffySwitcher/RhythmHeavenAdvance/workflows/build/main/rhythmheavenadvance-nightly.zip)

 **⚠️ This is not the main Advance repository.
 Please refer to the parent repository for main development!**